 The great thing about the Gatsby Girl costume is that it’s relatively simple and highly customizable.

-This is why middle-class women in the 20s were able to enjoy high fashion just as well as upper class society ladies and why it remains so popular even today.
+This is why middle-class women in the 20s were able to enjoy high fashion just as well as upper-class ladies and why it remains so popular even today.

 For Halloween, ladies have a vast variety of Gatsby Girl costumes to choose from.

-The edge of this effortlessly sexy and sleek costume is trimmed with sequins and comes with a matching sequined headband to boot.
+The edge of this effortlessly sexy and sleek costume is trimmed with sequins, and it comes with a matching sequin headband to boot.

-Suitable accessories, such as cigarette holders, feathered headband, colorful beads, pearl necklaces, wigs, and matching stockings and high heels, can be used to embellish the flapper dress for a completely authentic look if you’re willing to go the extra mile and stress your purse just a bit (the accessories are relatively cheap).
+Suitable accessories, such as cigarette holders, a feathered headband, colorful beads, pearl necklaces, wigs, matching stockings, and high heels, can be used to embellish the flapper dress for a completely authentic look.

 Adorable and Less Sexy Version